agrosner/DBFlow/Models.md

   3. String, Date, java.sql.Date, Calendar, Blob, Boolean
   4. Custom data types via a [TypeConverter](TypeConverters.md)
   5. `Model` as fields, but only as `@PrimaryKey` and/or `@ForeignKey`
+  6. `@ColumnMap` objects that flatten an object into the current table.
+Just like a `@ForeignKey`, but without requiring a separate table.
+(4.1.0+).
+Avoid nesting more than one object, as the column count could get out of control.

 **Unsupported Types**:
   1. `List<T>` : List columns are not supported and not generally proper for a relational database.
 However, you can get away with a non-generic `List` column via a `TypeConverter`.
 But again, avoid this if you can.